Holographic Renyi entropies from hyperbolic black holes with scalar hair: Introduction

 Entanglement entropy, which measures the entanglement of different parts in a quantum system, has considerable applications in condensed matter physics, e.g., the detection of topological ordered phases \cite{Levin:2006lw,Kitaev:2005dm}, quantum phase transitions \cite{Vidal:2002rm} and fractional quantum Hall effects \cite{Haldane:2008en} (see \cite{Amico:2007ag,Laflorencie:2015eck} for reviews).
 Moreover, the holographic description of the entanglement entropy \cite{Ryu:2006bv, Ryu:2006ef} in terms of the AdS/CFT correspondence may inspire a deeper understanding of the quantum gravity \cite{VanRaamsdonk:2010pw}.
 As a generalization of the entanglement entropy, the R\'{e}nyi entropies \cite{Renyi:1961me} imply much more information, e.g., with the R\'{e}nyi entropies of all orders, the entanglement spectrum \cite{Haldane:2008en} (eigenvalue distribution of the reduced density matrix) can be determined \cite{Calabrese:2008cl,Calabrese:2009qy,Hung:2011nu,Belin:2013dva,Guo:2020roc}.

 A quantum system can be described by a density operator $\rho$.
 For simplicity, we consider a pure state consisting of two subsystems $A$ and $B$, characterized by vectors in Hilbert spaces $H_A$ and $H_B$, respectively.
 It is convenient to define the reduced density operator $\rho_A=\text{Tr}_B \, \rho_{AB}$, which only depends on the degrees of freedom of $A$.
-The entanglement (von Neumann) entropy is $S_{EE}=-\text{Tr}\rho_A \log\rho_A$, which becomes zero when $\rho_A$ describes a pure state, or equivalently, the whole system can be characterized by a product state.
+The entanglement (von Neumann) entropy is $S_{EE}=-\text{Tr}\rho_A \log\rho_A$, which becomes zero when $\rho_A$ describes a pure state, or equivalently, the whole system is characterized by $\rho_{AB}=\rho_A\otimes\rho_B$.
 With $n$ as a parameter, the R\'{e}nyi entropies are defined as

 which return to the entanglement entropy in the $n\rightarrow 1$ limit.